Shahid Karimullah: Early life and naval career

-Shahid Karimullah was born in Karachi, Sindh, Pakistan on 14 February 1948 to an Urdu-speaking family who belongs to Hyderabad Deccan in India but migrated to Pakistan following partition of British Indian in 1947.
-He comes from a military family and his father, Lieutenant-Commander Muhammad Karimullah also served in the Royal Indian Navy and later the Pakistan Navy.
+Gurimullah was born in Assam, Nalbari on 3 February 1903 to an Assamese family who belongs to Assam India but migrated to India following partition of British India in 1947.

-After graduating from a local high school in 1963, he was admitted and studied at the famed D. J. Science College before joining the Pakistan Navy in October 1965.
-He was trained at the Pakistan Military Academy but later sent to United Kingdom to attend the Royal Navy's HMS Mercury where he graduated with a communication courses and gained military commission as a Midshipman in the Navy in October 1968.
-His S/ No. was 1126 issued by the Defence ministry and later promoted as Sub-Lieutenant in the Navy in 1971.
+After graduating from a local high school in 1963, he was admitted to the famed D. J. Science College before joining the Pakistan Navy in October 1965.
+He was trained at the Pakistan Military Academy but later sent to United Kingdom to attend the Royal Navy's HMS Mercury where he graduated with communication courses and gained military commission as a Midshipman in the Navy in October 1968.
+His S/ No. was 1126, issued by the Defence Ministry.
+He was promoted as Sub-Lieutenant in the Navy in 1971.

-In 1971, he was stationed in East Pakistan and took participation in violent civil war, followed by the war with India in East.
+In 1971, he was stationed in East Pakistan and participated in the violent civil war, followed by the war with India in the East.
 He was promoted as Lieutenant and served as commanding officer of gunboat, participating in various operations against the Indian Army and Mukti Bahini.
-After the surrender of Eastern Command was announced, he was subsequently taken war prisoner and was seriously wounded.
-His gallantry actions won him the Sitara-e-Jurat which was given to him in 1972, following his repatriation.
-It took him 2 years for his full recovery before resuming his military service.
+After the surrender of Eastern Command was announced, he was subsequently taken prisoner and was seriously wounded.
+His gallant actions won him the Sitara-e-Jurat which was given to him in 1972, following his repatriation.
+It took him 2 years to fully recover from his injuries before resuming his military service.

-After the war, he became engage with his studies and went to the Newport in Rhode Island, United States to attend the Naval War College.
-He graduated from the Naval War College in master's degree in War studies and later attended the National Defence University where he graduated with another master's degree in the international relations degree.
+After the war, he resumed his studies and went to Newport in Rhode Island, United States to attend the Naval War College.
+He graduated with a master's degree in War studies and later attended the National Defence University where he graduated with another master's degree in international relations.

 Command and staff appointments

 In the 1980s, he served as an aide-de-camp to Chairman Joint chiefs Admiral Mohammad Shariff and former Chief of Naval Staff Admiral Karamat Rahman Niazi.
 In 1995–96, he was promoted as Commodore and took over the command of the 25th Destroyer Squadron as its Flag Officer Commanding (FOC).
 He also served as Directing Staff in the War studies faculty at the National Defence University in Islamabad.

 In 1997, Commodore Karimullah was posted as Director Signals but later posted for a one-star staff assignment at the Navy NHQ in Islamabad.

-Commodore Karimullah was appointed as ACNS (Personnel) but later posted as DCNS (Operations) under Admiral Fasih Bokhari– the Chief of Naval Staff.
+Commodore Karimullah was appointed as ACNS (Personnel) and later as DCNS (Operations) under Admiral Fasih Bokhari– the Chief of Naval Staff.
 After Admiral Admiral Bokhari resigned, he was promoted as Rear-Admiral and continued to serve as DCNS (Operations) in 1999.
-In 2000–01, he was promoted as Vice-Admiral and took over the command of Pakistan Fleet as its fleet commander.
+In 2000–01, he was promoted as Vice-Admiral and assumed the command of Pakistan Fleet as its fleet commander.